scripting/wordlandSupport/worknotes/client.md

 Removed commands from the main menu that are duplicated in the edit box.

 Arrows in edit box for get next and prev drafts, it should be easy to scroll through the posts.

-* It's implemented and appears to work.

-* I absolutely hate the appearance.
-The icon arrangement is too dense.
-Probably can move the RSS feed link into the menu?

 Notes are <a href="https://github.com/scripting/wordlandSupport/issues/3">here</a>.